Close Menu

 FAQ – What Bible Do Episcopalians Use

-• 2.
-What Bible is used in Episcopal church services?
+What is the official Bible translation used by Episcopalians in church services?

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email